-All current soda taxes are based on a drink’s volume.
+With the exception of the District of Columbia's special sales tax rate (8 percent, instead of its 6 percent general sales tax), all current soda taxes are based on a drink's volume.
 Tax rates are 1 cent per ounce in all four California jurisdictions, 1.5 cents per ounce in Philadelphia, 1.75 cents per ounce in Seattle, and 2 cents per ounce in Boulder.
 For concentrates (i.e., fountain soda), the tax is typically applied to the maximum volume the syrup can produce.

 Cook County, Illinois (which includes Chicago), passed a 1 cent per ounce soda tax in November 2016.
 However, that tax was in effect for only a few months before the county board reversed itself and repealed it in October 2017.